Fluci/chill/README.md

 - `inc`: PHP-includes that are included by pages in `public`.
 - `lib`: The site's library classes (modelling of the transport system, utility classes, …)
 - `public`: Root of your web server.
 All requests should end up in this directory.
 All resources like scripts, stylesheets, scripts and images that should be accessed from the internet belong in here.
+- `public/e`: Directory for external client-side frameworks, fetched by bower.
 - `res`: Data-resources (list of stations, mock data).
 - `singletons`: Objects that are used on all pages but always are the same.
 - `templates`: Templates for TWIG to render HTML pages.